Eccentric Disks from Gaseous Rings around Equal-Mass, Circular Binaries: Introduction

 Circumbinary rings are not limited to massive black holes binaries, but also form around binary star systems.
-It is widely believed that stellar disks accrete too slowly to account for the growth rate of stars inferred from observation.
-This suggests that stars most likely form in clusters, where turbulent gas can create misaligned accretion flows that effectively cancel their angular momenta and accrete more promptly (\citealt{Bate:2003:StarCluster}; \citealt{Grudic:2022}).
-In addition, hydrodynamics studies have shown that gas rings form as stars collide with this chaotic accretion flow and form binaries (\citealt{Borchert:2022}).
+Observations of young stellar objects in the Class II stage of star formation indicate mass accretion rates from protostellar disks in the range of $10^{-12}$--$10^{-7}\ M_\odot\ \mathrm{yr^{-1}}$ (see Fig. 4 in \citealt{Manara:2023}).
+Given disk lifetimes of $\lesssim 10^7$ yr, typical accretion rates appear insufficient to grow stellar masses.
+This motivates modes of episodic accretion with short-lived periods of enhanced inflow.
+Hydrodynamics simulations of young stellar clusters show that turbulent gas can generate misaligned accretion flows whose angular momenta cancel, enabling bursty accretion (\citealt{Bate:2003:StarCluster}; \citealt{Grudic:2022}).
+In such environments, collisions between stars and turbulent gas facilitates the formation of binary systems surrounded by gaseous rings (\citealt{Borchert:2022}).
 Ring accretion may have also been observed in ALMA studies of protoplanetary structures.
 For example, \cite{Guerra-Alvarado:2025} found that two-thirds of stellar systems in Lupus are surrounded by compact dust structures, some in ring-like shapes with radii as small as 0.6 au.
-Though it remains unclear whether any are binaries, it is likely given that these stars form in turbulent clusters.

-Recent hydrodynamic studies have discovered a regime of suppressed accretion in the limit of a thin disk, $h/r \sim \mathcal{M}^{-1} \lesssim 0.025$ where $\mathcal{M}$ is the orbital Mach number (\citealt{RagusaLodato:2016}; \citealt{Dittmann:2022:MachStudy}; \citealt{Tiede:2025}).
-These models, however, assume an `infinite' disk that extends far out from the binary, and it remains to be studied whether suppressed accretion is sensitive to finite-disk effects. \cite{Munoz:2020} studied accretion from both finite tori and infinite disks, finding that both disk configurations exert similar torques on the binary.
-Here, we extend their analysis to determine whether the suppressed accretion regime is robust with respect to disk extent.
+Recent hydrodynamic studies have discovered a regime of suppressed accretion from cold circumbinary disks (CBDs) with characteristic scale height $h/r \sim \mathcal{M}^{-1} \lesssim 0.025$ where $\mathcal{M}$ is the orbital Mach number (\citealt{RagusaLodato:2016}; \citealt{Dittmann:2022:MachStudy}; \citealt{Tiede:2025}).
+These models, however, assume an `infinite' disk that extends far out from the binary, and it remains to be studied whether suppressed accretion is sensitive to finite-disk effects. \cite{Munoz:2020} studied accretion from relatively warm finite tori and infinite disks with $h/r=0.1$, finding that both disk configurations exert similar torques on the binary.
+Here, we extend this analysis to determine whether the suppressed accretion regime is robust with respect to disk extent.

 We perform high-resolution hydrodynamics simulations of a viscous ring of gas as it relaxes into an accretion disk around a binary over multiple viscous timescales $t_{\rm visc}\sim R_0^2/\nu$, where $R_0$ is the initial ring radius and $\nu$ is the kinematic viscosity.
 Since all of our simulations are scale-free, our findings are applicable to both stellar and black hole binaries.